quasarframework/quasar-ui-qcalendar/ui/dev/src/pages/developing/getting-started.md

 QCalendar comes with a built-in `Timestamp` library that handles all of the needs and wants of each calendar type.
 In fact, you can use it too!
 Before including another date/time library, and possibly adding bloat to your app, verify the Timestamp library can handle what you need to do.
 If not, suggestions and PRs are welcomed.

-The two most important things to know what's happening in behind the scenes is Timestamp's format, which is `YYYY-MM-DD` and the actual `Timestamp` object.
+The two most important things to know what's happening behind the scenes is Timestamp's format, which is `YYYY-MM-DD` and the actual `Timestamp` object.
 This object is used in many slots and events.

 ```js
 export const Timestamp = {